 “Don’t leave it with the first conversion, take a look at your retention.
 We tend to convert users towards our main KPIs (Installs, Sign-ups or First Orders).
 However, we should take into account the retention rate that every channel brings us.
 This is especially important for strategies that use promo codes and incentives: the bigger the incentive is, the lower possible retention rates.

 On the other hand, if the user has to make some kind of economic effort to get something, we usually see much better retention.
-So, I’d recommend starting to look at your cost per 2nd, 3rd, and 4th conversion in order to better understand the entire funnel, that should extend past first conversion and end only when users are totally engaged with your product.”-Marc Pelejá Vicente, CRM and Retargeting Manager at Glovo.
+So, I’d recommend starting to look at your cost per 2nd, 3rd, and 4th conversion in order to better understand the entire funnel, that should extend past first conversion and end only when users are totally engaged with your product.”-Marc Pelejá, Glovo.

 “Learn how to work the entire user conversion funnel.
 When starting out I zeroed my strategy zeroed in on CPA conversions, with no focus on the user’s previous actions (AppOpen, Registration, ShoppingCart, among others) which are all very important to achieving better results.
 Now I make different campaigns for each group of users that drop off at each different event, working with a more intelligent strategy and improving performance.

 I also wish I had known how important it is to take more time to build relationships with Ad Networks earlier on.
-Having closer relationships with the people and networks who will help you reach your goals is fundamental to coming up with better strategies, planning new campaigns, and defining next steps.
-Especially when they are one of the channels that bring in high conversion volumes.” -Felipe Costa, Senior Marketing Analyst at Recarga Pay.
+Having closer relationships with the people and networks who will help you reach your goals is fundamental to come up with better strategies, planning new campaigns, and defining next steps.
+Especially when they are one of the channels that bring in high conversion volumes.” -Felipe Costa, Recarga Pay.

-“Don’t be naive, there’s a lot of fraud out there… Veterans in the industry might remember the days of launching campaigns without giving a second thought to securing campaigns against fraud, but today, it needs to be a top concern.” -Etienne de Guébriant, UA Team Lead at Etermax.
+“Don’t be naive, there’s a lot of fraud out there… Veterans in the industry might remember the days of launching campaigns without giving a second thought to securing campaigns against fraud, but today, it needs to be a top concern.” -Etienne de Guébriant, Etermax.